Agriculture Stabilization and Conservation Service Aerial Photographs, 1938-1979 (P0335)

 Bertha M. Williams Daarud Photograph Collection, 1930, no date (P0455)

 Photos of Camden County, primarily the Linn Creek area, used in Daarud's book The Ozark Farmer's Daughter.

 These are the research files of a civil engineer, surveyor, and historian from St. James in Phelps County, Missouri.
 The colletion includes reports, scale sketches, and photographs concerning the restoration of various historic sites in Missouri, charcoal iron furnace sites in Missouri, and prehistoric petroglyphs and pictograph sites in the Missouri Ozarks.

-This collection contains records of the Green Ridge School, which is located near Climax Springs in western Camden County, Missouri.
-Among the records are minutes of meetings, annual enumerations of students and lists of taxpayers, teachers' contracts, clerks' reports to the county, rules and regulations, class registers, and classifications of students.
+The Green Ridge School, Camden County, Missouri Records contain records of the Green Ridge School, which was located near Climax Springs in western Camden County, Missouri.
+Among the records are minutes of meetings, annual enumerations of students and lists of taxpayers, teachers’ contracts, clerks’ reports to the county, rules and regulations, class registers, and classifications of students.

 Sarah Guitar Collection, no date (C3391)